-- Compressed gas cylinders (i.e., breathing air, oxygen, and acetylene) must be protected from physical damage, electric current, and temperature extremes (storage below 130 °F required).
+Compressed gas cylinders (i.e., breathing air, oxygen, and acetylene) must be protected from physical damage, electric current, and temperature extremes (storage below 130°F required).
 Smoking is prohibited is areas of compressed gas cylinder storage or use.
-Compressed gas cylinders must not be stored or used in a confined space or other poorly ventilated areas - ▲ Ground movement of compressed gas cylinders must completed with the valve closed, valve cap installed, by upright cylinder rolling technique, and by a hand truck with securing chain in place for longer distance travel - A Compressed gas cylinders in storage must be substantially secured by rope, chain, cylinder cart, or equivalent - ▲ Vehicle transport of compressed gas cylinders require cylinders to be substantially secured by rope, chain with come-a-long, or equivalent.
-Drivers are required to carry shipping papers and have vehicles placarded as required by the U.S. Department of Transportation (DOT).
+Compressed gas cylinders must not be stored or used in a confined space or other poorly ventilated areas

+- A Ground movement of compressed gas cylinders must be completed with the valve closed, valve cap installed, by upright cylinder rolling technique, and by a hand truck with securing chain in place for longer distance travel - ▲ Compressed gas cylinders in storage must be substantially secured by rope, chain, cylinder cart, or equivalent - ▲ Vehicle transport of compressed gas cylinders require cylinders to be substantially secured by rope, chain with come-a-long, or equivalent.
+Drivers are required to carry shipping papers and have vehicles placarded as required by the DOT.

-3.2.15 Forklift Operation
+3.2.18 Forklift Operation